grafana/pyroscope/docs/sources/operators-guide/configure/configuring-hash-rings.md

 > **Note**: At a minimum, configure one or more addresses that resolve to a consistent subset of replicas (for example, all the ingesters).

-> **Note**: If you're running Grafana Mimir in Kubernetes, define a [headless Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) which resolves to the IP addresses of all Grafana Mimir pods.
+> **Note**: If you're running Grafana Fire in Kubernetes, define a [headless Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services) which resolves to the IP addresses of all Grafana Fire pods.
 Then you set `-memberlist.join` to `dnssrv+<service name>.<namespace>.svc.cluster.local:<port>`.

 > **Note**: The `memberlist` backend is configured globally and can't be customized on a per-component basis.
 Because `memberlist` is configured globally, the `memberlist` backend differs from other supported backends, such as Consul or etcd.

-Grafana Mimir supports TLS for memberlist connections between its components.
+Grafana Fire supports TLS for memberlist connections between its components.
 For more information about TLS configuration, refer to [secure communications with TLS]({{< relref "../secure/securing-communications-with-tls.md" >}}).

 To see all supported configuration parameters, refer to [memberlist]({{< relref "reference-configuration-parameters/index.md#memberlist" >}}).

 #### Configuring the memberlist address and port

-By default, Grafana Mimir memberlist protocol listens on address `0.0.0.0` and port `7946`.
+By default, Grafana Fire memberlist protocol listens on address `0.0.0.0` and port `7946`.
-If you run multiple Mimir processes on the same node or the port `7946` is not available, you can change the bind and advertise port by setting the following parameters:
+If you run multiple Fire processes on the same node or the port `7946` is not available, you can change the bind and advertise port by setting the following parameters:

 - `-memberlist.bind-addr`: IP address to listen on the local machine.
 - `-memberlist.bind-port`: Port to listen on the local machine.
-- `-memberlist.advertise-addr`: IP address to advertise to other Mimir replicas.
+- `-memberlist.advertise-addr`: IP address to advertise to other Fire replicas.
 The other replicas will connect to this IP to talk to the instance.
-- `-memberlist.advertise-port`: Port to advertise to other Mimir replicas.
+- `-memberlist.advertise-port`: Port to advertise to other Fire replicas.
 The other replicas will connect to this port to talk to the instance.

 ### Fine tuning memberlist changes propagation latency